 So, how does CBD fit in?

 Endocannabinoid deficiency disorders, like those listed above, are disorders involving low endocannabinoid levels.
 In western medicine, we treat disorders of deficiency with supplementation – think: vitamin D supplements to treat vitamin D deficiency.
-So when it comes to supplementing endocannabinoid deficiencies, clinician researchers get a little creative.
+So when it comes to supplementing endocannabinoid deficiencies, clinician-researchers get a little creative.

 Remember: CBD blocks the breakdown of endocannabinoids.
 Because of this, CBD may have a role in addressing endocannabinoid deficiency syndromes simply by indirectly increasing endocannabinoid levels.
 Clinical evidence otherwise remains limited, but ongoing research is underway, including studies on anxiety, autism, diabetes, multiple sclerosis, and Parkinson’s disease.

-The only CBD preparation that has been FDA approved in the treatment of any condition is Epidiolex®.
+The only CBD preparation that has been FDA approved for the treatment of any condition is Epidiolex®.
 It was approved in 2018 for two treatment-resistant seizure disorders, Dravet Syndrome and Lennox Gastaut Syndrome.
 Research hasn’t sorted out how CBD treats seizures exactly, but it’s beyond clear that it does.

 Another fact to note is that the federal government has a patent on cannabinoids as antioxidants and neuroprotectants.
-The 2003 patent states that cannabinoids are “useful in the treatment and prophylaxis of a wide variety of oxidation associated diseases, such as ischemic, age-related, inflammatory and autoimmune diseases,” and that “cannabinoids are found to have particular application…in limiting neurological damage following ischemic insults, such as stroke and trauma, or in the treatment of neurodegenerative diseases, such as Alzheimer’s disease, Parkinson’s disease and HIV dementia.”
+The 2003 patent states that cannabinoids are “useful in the treatment and prophylaxis of a wide variety of oxidation associated diseases, such as ischemic, age-related, inflammatory and autoimmune diseases,” and that “cannabinoids are found to have particular application…in limiting neurological damage following ischemic insults, such as stroke and trauma, or in the treatment of neurodegenerative diseases, such as Alzheimer’s disease, Parkinson’s disease, and HIV dementia.”
 Read into this what you will, but it sounds like an admission of benefit to me.

-Despite the dearth of FDA approved CBD products, consumers are still reaching for CBD to address stress, chronic pain, and inflammation at large.
+Despite the dearth of FDA-approved CBD products, consumers are still reaching for CBD to address stress, chronic pain, and inflammation at large.